JasonTame/wpnuxt-workshop/README.md

   }

   ```

-  The first 6 options will automatically populate a manifest.json file.
+  <p>The first 6 options will automatically populate a manifest.json file. </p>

-  The Rest API endpoints will be used to fetch data from the WordPress site.
+  <p>The Rest API endpoints will be used to fetch data from the WordPress site.</p>

 </details>

 <details>
-  <summary>Step 2: Set up Vuex store</summary>
+  <summary><b>Step 2: Set up Vuex store</b></summary>
+  <p></p>

-  Vuex is a state management pattern + library for Vue.js applications.
-It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion. (https://vuex.vuejs.org)
+  <p>Vuex is a state management pattern + library for Vue.js applications.
+It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion. (https://vuex.vuejs.org)</p>

-  To set up a simple Vuex store in your Nuxt.js project, add the following code to store/index.js
+  <p>To set up a simple Vuex store in your Nuxt.js project, add the following code to store/index.js</p>

   ``` javascript
   import Config from '~/assets/config'